FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Experiments

-Block (a) and (b) present the performance of the semi-supervised method PLELog~\cite{9401970} and the fully supervised baseline LogRobust~\cite{10.1145/3338906.3338931}.
-When BGL is the target system, block (a) is trained on 30$\%$ of normal log sequences and only 1$\%$ of anomalous log sequences from BGL.
-Block (b) is trained on 30$\%$ of total log sequences from BGL.
-Similarly, when HDFS is the target system, block (a) is trained on 10$\%$ of normal log sequences and 1$\%$ of anomalous log sequences from HDFS.
-Block (b) is trained on 10$\%$ of total log sequences from HDFS.
-Block (a) evaluates the performance of methods trained solely on target dataset under a scenario where anomaly labels are scarce.
-Block (b) examines the capability of methods trained on target datasets with fully annotated (100$\%$) anomaly labels.
+\item \textbf{Blocks (a) and (b): Target-system supervised baselines (PLELog~\cite{9401970}, LogRobust~\cite{10.1145/3338906.3338931}).} Both blocks evaluate PLELog and LogRobust trained exclusively on the target system under different label availability: \begin{itemize} \item \textit{Block (a) — Scarce anomaly labels:} When BGL is the target system, both methods (a1, a2) are trained on 30\% of normal log sequences and only 1\% of anomalous log sequences from BGL.
+When HDFS is the target system, they are trained on 10\% of normal log sequences and 1\% of anomalous log sequences from HDFS.
+This block evaluates the performance under a scenario where anomaly labels are scarce. \item \textit{Block (b) — Full labels:} When BGL is the target system, both methods (b1, b2) are trained on 30\% of total log sequences from BGL.
+When HDFS is the target system, they are trained on 10\% of total log sequences from HDFS.
+This block examines the capability with fully annotated (100\%) anomaly labels. \end{itemize}